Qumulo/docs/rest-api-guide/network-configuration-v1/network_status_id.md

 category: /Network Configuration V1
 methods:
   get:
+    summary: This method retrieves the network configuration of the underlying system, including DHCP configuration, and status of any pending changes.
+This API is deprecated in favor of /v2/network/interfaces/1/status/{node_id}.
     parameters:
+    - name: id
-    - description: The unique ID of the node
+      description: The unique ID of the node
-      name: id
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_network_status_response\",\n  \"type\"\
         : \"object\",\n  \"properties\": {\n    \"id\": {\n      \"description\":\